sunn02/documentation/content/applications/sales/crm/track_leads/lead_scoring.rst

 the probability number to edit it.

 .. important::
    Manually changing the probability removes the automatic probability updates for that opportunity.
    The probability will no longer update automatically as the opportunity moves through each stage of the pipeline.

-To reactivate automatic probability, click on the gear icon next to the probability percentage.
+To reactivate automatic probability, click on the :icon:`fa-cog` Actions menu icon next to the probability percentage.

 .. image:: lead_scoring/probability-gear-icon.png
    :align: center